HoangLa95/qualitedevs2/PSs/ps1.md

 - **Not your password!**
 - **Not the Feed Token!** (which you can also find on the Access Token page) If you haven't saved your PAT, revoke the one you've already created and repeat the process to generate a new one.
+The benefit of cloning the project directly with the PAT is to avoid having to provide the PAT (which serves as a password) to the server with every exchange of information.
 :::

 ## Local repository